Banana Pro

 System reboots randomly when WiFi is active:

-- Classic under-voltage symptom.
-Measure power supply voltage under load or replace with a 2.5 A+ supply.
+- That is the classic under-voltage symptom.
+Measure power supply voltage under load or replace it with a 2.5 A+ supply.

 - Check dmesg for "under-voltage detected" messages.